 Keep in mind that even at this age, slight adjustments may be needed in the texture and size of certain foods to help prevent choking.9

-If you have questions on how to prevent picky eating, reach out to our team of registered dietitians for free!
+If you have questions on how to prevent picky eating, reach out to our team of registered dietitian nutritionists for free!
 They’re here to help on our free, live chat from Monday through Friday, from 8am–6pm ET.
 Chat now!

 Option 1: Whole Grain Pumpkin Waffle Dippers with nut butter and 100% fruit spread